trashlord/intro-js/2-intermediate-js/README.md

 - Have a text editor

+- Have a recent version of Chrome (try going to the [finished project](https://carpetfizz.github.io/imgur-voice/) to see if your browser is recent enough

-- Know how to user the developer tools in Chrome [refresher](https://github.com/dvcoders/intro-html-css/blob/master/reference/README.md#what-are-your-browsers-developer-tools-and-how-can-they-be-used)
+- Know how to use the developer tools in Chrome [refresher](https://github.com/dvcoders/intro-html-css/blob/master/reference/README.md#what-are-your-browsers-developer-tools-and-how-can-they-be-used)

 - [Register your app with imgur to use their API](https://api.imgur.com/oauth2/addclient)
 	- Create an imgur account if you don't have one